 - Your products and operations minimize or even reverse resource depletion and minimize or offset environmental impacts;

-- Your product leans towards consumer staples and not discretionary, so they sell well in most any economic environment.
+- Your products lean towards consumer staples and not discretionary, so they sell well in most any economic environment.

-If an incubator member is executing successfully on these top-line fundamentals or shows strong potential to do so, Basecamp InQb8r may be open to investing.
+If an incubator member is executing successfully on these top-line fundamentals or shows strong potential to do so, I may be open to investing.

 The process is to become a member, learn how to build in these top line fundamentals through our content, start executing, and then as the startup shows progress and success, they may become a candidate for funding.
 If a startup is not yet executing on these top line fundamentals but believes they have strong potential to do so, they can still apply for funding.